sattwik-sahu/oakd-jazzy-docker/README.md

 | `/slam/depth` | The depth image from the OAK-D camera |

 Now that you have the topics, read them in another node and create awesome projects!

+> You may want to install [`tmux`](https://github.com/tmux/tmux/wiki) in the container.
+Advanced users may use it to multiplex terminals inside the container itself without creating more terminal instances on the host.
+Here is a [quick guide](https://hamvocke.com/blog/a-quick-and-easy-guide-to-tmux/) to use `tmux`.

 ## Contributing